agisga/spitzy/_posts/2015-05-05-documentation.md

 ![Dormand-Prince example plot](/spitzy/images/dopri.png?raw=true "Dormand-Prince example plot")

 Using the exact solution, we can compute the error of the numerical solution.
-We can print further information about the obtained solution to the screen, using some of the attribute readers of `Ode`.
+We can print further information about the obtained solution to the screen, using some of the attribute readers of `Spitzy::Ode`.

 ![Dormand-Prince example output](/spitzy/images/dopri_output.png?raw=true "Dormand-Prince example output")